 They are so crazy beautiful and they smell SO good…I absolutely swoon when my bushes begin to bloom.
 I get a big sad face on when all the flowers drop, so I decided to preserve some of them…in honey!

-Anyway, I had to clean out the hive and squeeze all of the honey out of the frames a month or two ago.
+I recently collected honey from my bee hives and ended up squeezing lots of honey out of the frames.
 It was a big job, and a messy, messy one, let me tell you.
 But I ended up with lots of glorious, dark, raw, unfiltered honey that I’ve truly been savoring.
 I used that honey to make this recipe.

 Lilacs have a flavor faintly reminiscent of citrus, and they may be a little bitter: I think the honey tempers this bitterness nicely.
 Lilac honey can be enjoyed on toast, biscuits, muffins, scones, etc. You can also just eat it off a spoon (local, raw honey can be helpful for spring allergies).
-If you don’t want to make lilac honey, other ways to use lilacs include tossing them into salads or drinks, candying them, or see the recipes I’ve linked to at the end of this post.
+If you don’t want to make lilac honey, other ways to use lilacs including tossing them into salads or drinks, incorporating them into recipes, or candying them (similar to candied violets).